 Here are three examples of what you might say at the end of an interaction.
 They all fit different contexts.

-- Asking the client what they’re thinking and are aware of as we come to the end of the meeting.
+- Asking the client what they’re feeling, thinking thinking and anything else they are aware of as we come to the end of the meeting.
 This is very powerful.
 If you think you’ve agreed some action and it’s not uppermost in their mind at that moment, they are not very likely to complete it.
 If gives us the opportunity to go back and check on the work we’ve done.
 The response we’re looking for is that they know what to do, know how to do it, and are motivated to do it.

 - Using a mild hypnotic suggestion for them to continue processing what been discussed.
 This is essential when major change has been explored and the client needs time to process what’s occurred and come to their own, best conclusion.
 An example might be: